IvannaGotsova/MyWebsite/README.md

 ## Description

-This is website that offers a variety of services.
+This is website that offers a variety of services. <br />
 My goal is to provide high-quality services for your needs.

 ## Services